Wills Lawyer Des Moines IA

 Your pets are technically considered property by the state, which means they count as an asset that will need settling in the event that you pass away.
-Consult with your wills lawyer in Des Moines, IA, to discover the best way to include your pets on your will.
+Consult with your wills lawyer in Des Moines, IA, to discover the best way to include your pets in your will.
 Doing so gives you the chance to designate a caretaker for them, preventing them from being transferred into state custody when you’re gone.
-If the pet is solely yours, it should be included on your individual will, not a joint will.
+If the pet is solely yours, it should be included in your individual will, not a joint will.

 Forget to Update Your Will Regularly

 You may think that once you’ve written a will, you’re good to go and no further action is required.
 In fact, it’s important to regularly update your will, and you should have legal counsel when doing so.
 Nearly any wills lawyer in Des Moines, IA, will recommend that you update your will if your assets change significantly, or in the event of a birth, death or divorce.
 If you’re unsure when to update your will, you can always reach out to your legal team for more clarity.

 It’s critical that you only alter your will with help from your lawyer, so don’t attempt to change the documents in any way without legal counsel.
 Whether you try to make content changes or otherwise decorate or ‘dress up your will, you could potentially undo any legal binding it held.